TheEolian/PySpark/window_fuctions.md

 .orderBy(col("transaction_dt_time").desc()):

--Orders rows within each partition by the transaction_dt_time column in descending order.
+- Orders rows within each partition by the transaction_dt_time column in descending order.
 By following these steps, you can effectively use the row_number function with a window specification to add a new column to your DataFrame in PySpark.

 ### Additional Resources
 [PySpark Documentation](https://spark.apache.org/docs/latest/api/python/)